keegoid-nr/examples/lambda/sam/python/apm-mode/README.md

 Once enabled, the Lambda function will appear as a service entity in the **APM & Services** UI, just like any other APM-instrumented application.

+## Requirements

+You must use a [New Relic Lambda layer](https://layers.newrelic-external.com/) that includes [Extension 2.3.24](https://github.com/newrelic/newrelic-lambda-extension/releases/tag/v2.3.24) or greater which adds support for `NR_TAGS` and the AWS Secrets Manager for APM Mode.

+*`NR_TAGS` is needed if not using a cloud integration.
+It is another way to attach the `NR.Apm.Lambda.Mode: true` tag to the APM entity.*

 ## Prerequisites

 Before you begin, ensure you have the following installed and configured: